fireundubh/playwithfire/kingdomcome/steam-console.md

 You cannot change the path to which the depot downloads; however, you can "trick" Steam into downloading depots wherever you want using Junction Points.

 What are Junction Points?
-Junction Points are a type of symbolic link unique to NTFS file systems.
+Junction Points are a type of symbolic link unique to the NTFS file system.

 If Steam was installed on your `C:` drive, and you wanted to download the depot to `D:`, you would do the following: